 In this section we discuss two square root algorithms that are based on combining two algorithms into one algorithm.
-In both cases, we could use either of the algorithms without the other and solve the problem in $O(n^2)$ time.
-However, by combining the algorithms, the running time is only $O(n\sqrt{n})$.
+In both cases, we could use either of the algorithms alone and solve the problem in $O(n^2)$ time.
+However, by combining the algorithms, the running time becomes $O(n\sqrt{n})$.